HELP WITH DEBT

 If the debt recovery is not accepted as a case of exceptional attachment the sheriff officer doesn’t have to give you notice and can visit you to remove property at their discretion.

-- Write to the offending officer and the company he works for.
-Take the advice of an expert to make sure your requests and complaints are within the law and appropriate to your situation.
+If you want to make a complaint against a sheriff officer, write to them and the office they work for.
+Our advice is to speak to an expert in order to make sure your requests and complaints are within the law and appropriate to your situation.

-- If you do not attain an acceptable resolve to your situation you can write to the Sheriff Principal who can organise an investigation if deemed appropriate.
+If you are not provided a reasonable solution to your complaint, you can write to the Sheriff Principal, who can organise an investigation if it’s deemed appropriate.